-Capitol records, now acquiring the rights to the early Beatles catalog, releases the album “The Early Beatles” on March 22nd, 1965, marking the ninth release of the song.
+Capitol records, now acquiring the rights to the early Beatles catalog, releases the album “The Early Beatles” on March 22nd, 1965.
 This cemented the availability of “Ask Me Why” in the US throughout the next couple of decades.
 Incidentally, mono copies of this album contained a "Type B" foldover mix of the songs created by Capitol Records that combined both channels of the stereo mix into one, the legitimate mono mixes of these songs created by George Martin appearing on the above mentioned Vee-Jay releases.
 This album then appeared on an individual CD on January 21st, 2014, containing both the mono and stereo mixes on one disc.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartidges did not have the capability to include entire albums, so two truncated four-song versions of "The Early Beatles" were released in this portable format, "Ask Me Why" being on one of these.
 These "Playtapes" are highly collectable today.

 Collectables Records apparently also had the guts.
 The next release of the song was the same Hamburg recording released as a short-lived single in 1982, with "Twist And Shout" as the b-side.